Arthritis Awareness Month: How Can You Make a Difference?

 Seek Means of Comfort

 American Standard walk-in tubs have several built-in benefits to specifically target and ease aches and pains caused by arthritis.
-Designed specifically to provide safe bathing for users with limited mobility, American Standard walk-in tubs received the Ease-of-Use Commendation from the Arthritis Foundation for their success in making the lives of arthritis patients easier and more comfortable.
+Designed specifically to provide safe bathing for users with limited mobility, American Standard Walk-In Tubs are Arthritis Friendly, Easy-to-Use.
+Our bathtubs are designed special to be accessible to folks who may suffer from mobility issues.
 Features include several slip guards, as well as hydrojets for soothing massages.
 If you or a loved one suffers from arthritis, consider looking into walk-in tubs to serve as a complement to your arthritis treatment and relief.

 Arthritis is a condition that affects millions, but there are ways we can help.
 Donate to the Arthritis Foundation for further research and testing, lean on those around you for support, and consider ways to make your home safer and more comfortable if you are struggling with arthritis pain.